OpenEarable/dashboard/README.md

 # 🦻 OpenEarable Dashboard
 This repository offers comprehensive web interface for controlling and monitoring OpenEarable.
-The dashboard offers acces to different sensors, audio controls, the button and the RGB LED of OpenEarable.
-In addition, it shows real-time graphs of accelerometer, gyroscope, magnetomer, pressure sensor, and temperature sensor data.
-Users can use the dashboard to label incoming data and download the labeled data as csv file ([edge-ml.org](https://edge-ml.org) compatible format).
+The dashboard offers acces to different sensors, audio controls, button events and the RGB LED of OpenEarable.
+In addition, it shows real-time graphs of accelerometer, gyroscope, magnetomer, pressure, and temperature sensor data.
+Users can use the dashboard to label incoming data and download the labeled data as csv file ([edge-ml.org](https://edge-ml.org) compatible format for no-code machine learning).

-This repository also includes the [OpenEarable.js](https://github.com/OpenEarable/dashboard#openearablejs-library) JavaScript library in the assets folder `assets/js/OpenEarable.js`.
+This repository also includes the [OpenEarable.js](https://github.com/OpenEarable/dashboard#openearablejs-library) JavaScript library in the `assets/js/OpenEarable.js` folder.
+This way, researchers and developers can easily integrate OpenEarable into their own workflows.

 ## Usage